-While an embryo/fetus is still developing, maternal nutrition is very important, especially considering that some of the products that adults consume can be very damaging to the baby’s health whilst in the uterus and later on in life.
-When Dear Son was in the tummy, I avoided all sorts of caffeine regardless of the source — coffee, chocolate, or even an innocent cup of tea.
+Maternal nutrition is very important while an embryo/fetus is still developing.
+Parents need to take extra caution considering that some of the products adults consume can be damaging to the baby’s health whilst in the uterus and later on in life.
+I avoided all sorts of caffeine when Dear Son was in the tummy.
+I avoided all sources of caffeine including coffee, chocolate, or even an innocent cup of tea.
 It was a tough thing to do since I run on caffeine.
 It was my first pregnancy; I was extra-cautious.
-Thinking back, and reading more, I think I could probably cut myself some slack. 🙂 Some of my findings, again from the Internet, are as follows.
+Thinking back, and reading more, I think I could probably cut myself some slack. 🙂 Some of my findings regarding caffeine during pregnancy, again from the Internet, are as follows.

 What is the impact of caffeine on childbirth?

-A study conducted by researchers of National Institutes of Health finds that couples’ pre-pregnancy caffeine consumption is linked to miscarriage risks.
+Researchers of National Institutes of Health conducted a study, which reveals that couples’ pre-pregnancy caffeine consumption is linked to miscarriage risks.
 Results demonstrate that a woman is more likely to miscarry if she and her partner drink more than two caffeinated beverages a day during the weeks leading up to conception.
 In addition, women who drink more than two daily caffeinated beverages during the first seven weeks of pregnancy are also more likely to miscarry.

 Another study published in BMC Medicine discovers that coffee-caffeine is associated with prolonged gestation.
 Caffeine intake during pregnancy is connected to low birth-weight of infants as well as a general rise in the length of pregnancy.
 The study described in the BMC Medicine article reveals a strong association between caffeine intake and infant being small at birth.
 This link was found whether or not the mothers smoked, suggesting that it was undoubtedly and solely due to caffeine ingestion.